jonathangreco/zf2-doctrine-tutorial/README.md

 UPDATE
 ------
-Bug fix & new functionalities are up to date on `11 june 2014`.
+Bug fix & new functionalities are up to date on `16 july 2014`.
 Just follow this readme for Install, and Enjoy

 new feature :
 - FlashMessages are here !! see Album Controller -> AddAction for more details...(layout.phtml for view & Application\Module.php)